-B.1.2.1 Short term impacts to communities (2019-2020 biennium)
+B.1.2.1 Short term Community Impacts (2019-20 Biennium)

 For the 2019-20 biennium, the level of impact of the alternatives varies by sector and community.
-While all recreational sectors will see an increase in benefits across all of the alternatives, some of the commercial sectors will see little to no change even under Alternative 2 given the management measures the Council selected under the preferred alternative for the next two years9.
-The degree to which additional opportunities can be provided for each sector will depend on the buffer between projected mortality and the allocations under each alternative.
-Further, a buffer at the ACL level provides greater certainty that if a sector (or sectors) exceeds the allocation(s), the ACL will not be exceeded.
-Under Alternative 1 and 2, there is additional allocation for each sector to provide stability to their constituents as yelloweye rockfish bycatch is uncertain.
+While all recreational sectors will see an increase in benefits across all of the alternatives, some of the commercial sectors will see little to no change even under Alternative 2 given the management measures the Council selected under the preferred alternative for the next two years.
+The degree to which additional opportunities can be provided for each sector will depend on the buffer between projected